Dillard's: Adrift At Sea With No Direction

 Coming out of the recession, Dillard's (NYSE:DDS) was a department store darling.
 Unlike other publicly-traded competitors, there was a deep-rooted belief that the company would be able to navigate the challenges facing old school stores in an increasingly digital and technologically-advanced world.
 Investors were willing to look past management's unwillingness to engage shareholders.
 Presentations and Investor Days?
 Who needs them.
 Quarterly earnings conference calls?
 Unnecessary.

-Unfortunately for the company and long-term shareholders, the story began to fundamentally deteriorate in 2015.
-Same store sales have continued to come in lower and lower at an increasingly alarming pace.
+Unfortunately, for the company and long-term shareholders, the story began to fundamentally deteriorate in 2015.
+Same-store sales have continued to come in lower and lower at an increasingly alarming pace.
 Margins have contracted, inventory troubles remain, and free cash flow appears to be inflated because of minimal store investment.
 Is there any hope for Dillard's heading into the key 2016 holiday season?

 Historical Lookback